mauricioaniche/mauricioaniche.github.io/research.md

 layout: page
 ---

-Software maintenance can be quite expensive in practice.
-Researchers actually estimate that 60% of the costs of a software is dedicated to its evolution, e.g., enhancements and bug fixes.
+**Software maintenance** can be quite expensive in practice.
+Researchers estimate that 60% of the costs of a software is dedicated to its evolution, e.g., enhancements and bug fixes.

-**Can we help developers in maintain their software?**
+Therefore, tools and techniques that help developers in better maintaining their software systems are of utmost importance to our society.

 To that aim, I focus my research on three topics:

-- **Software refactoring and code quality**: can we help developers in writing more maintainable and easy-to-evolve code? can we help developers in detecting problematic (i.e., hard to read, more prone to changes) pieces of code?
+- **Software maintenance and refactoring**: can we help developers in writing more maintainable and easy-to-evolve code? can we help developers in detecting problematic (i.e., hard to read, more prone to changes) pieces of code?
 Can we help them in refactor their code?
 - **Software testing**: can we help developers in testing their software? can we